TEAMuP-dev/HARP/model_validation/README.md

 Key behaviors:

-- **Models are validated independently.** Each model (and each test case within it) runs inside its own error boundary, so a crash, hang, or timeout in one model never stops validation of the others.
-All results are collected into a single report and the process exits non-zero only after everything has run.
+- **Models are validated independently** — a crash, hang, or timeout in one never stops the rest; all results are collected into a single report and the process exits non-zero only after everything has run.
 - **Crashed/stopped spaces are restarted automatically** (sleeping spaces are woken simply by connecting).
 Pass `--no-restart-failed` to disable;
   restarting requires a token with write access.
-- **ZeroGPU quota is reported** at the start of a spaces run and after every model, so it is easy to tell if and when quota will be exceeded mid-run.
+- **ZeroGPU time is tracked** across the run and reported after each ZeroGPU model; `--skip-zerogpu` skips those models to spend no allowance at all.
 - A daily GitHub Action ([model_validation.yml](../.github/workflows/model_validation.yml)) runs both tiers at 06:30 UTC.
 Model failures do **not** turn the run red (no